eight04/fancy-t-spin/ikcco-opener.md

 IKcco Opener
 ============

 IKcco is a first-bag air-TSD opener.
-It is always executable if T or L is earlier than either S or Z.
+It is always executable if L before S or J before Z.

 First bag
 ---------